DecisionsDev/odm-docker-kubernetes/azure/README.md

 ```
 Credentials can be found here: https://portal.azure.com/#@ibm.onmicrosoft.com/resource/subscriptions/36d56f7a-94b5-4b27-bd27-8dcf98753217/resourceGroups/odm-group/providers/Microsoft.ContainerRegistry/registries/registryodm/accessKey

-### Create the datasource secrets for Azure Postgresql
+### Create the datasource secrets for Azure PostgreSQL
 Copy the files [ds-bc.xml.template](ds-bc.xml.template]) and [ds-res.xml.template](ds-res.xml.template) on your local machine and copy it to ds-bc.xml / ds-res.xml

- Replace placeholer
+ Replace the following placeholers:
-- DBNAME : The db name.
+- DBNAME : The database name.
-- USERNAME : The db username.
+- USERNAME : The database username.
-- PASSWORD : The db password
+- PASSWORD : The database password
-- SERVERNAME : The name of the db server name
+- SERVERNAME : The name of the database server name

-Should be something like that if you have not change the value of the cmd line.
+It should be something like in the following extract, if you have not changed the values of the command line.

 ```xml
  <properties